-Lecture: Steroid hormones.
-Vitamin D. Stress.
-Stress proteins and enzymes in eukariotic cells.
+Biochemistry of srtess: Stress proteins and enzymes in eukariotic cells.
 Heat shock proteins and their functions under normal circumstances.
 Hsp 70 and hsp 60 protein families.
 Role of chaperones and chaperonins.
 Thermotolerance of the cell.
 Hsp 90 protein family and their role in the cells.
-Transcriptional regulation of heat shock genes.
+Transcriptional regulation of heat shock Limiting factors, inhibitors and activators of genes.
 Stress signals.